spinkstowork/wordchain1/README.md

 SDP Feb, 2018

-I interviewed with a company called eMerlyn.
-They described this problem to me as part of a pair programming excercise (1hr duration).
+I recently interviewed with a company.
+They described this problem to me as part of a pair programming exercise (1hr duration).
 There were 2 other coding exercises during the hour, so we didnt get to this until half past the hour.
 We discussed a solution in depth, but I didnt write any code.
 I didnt get the job, but I thought that at least I would code up the example as a programming exercise.